The Real Estate Investment Structure Taxation Review: Italy

 Requirements to access the regime

-The RE SPV would be incorporated under the Securitisation Law as an unregulated securitisation vehicle.
-The RE SPV shall have a corporate purpose limited to the securitisation of real estate assets (i.e., the purchase of properties funded through the issuance of notes to investors (the Notes)).
+The RE SPV is incorporated under the Securitisation Law as an unregulated securitisation vehicle.
+The RE SPV shall have a corporate purpose limited to the securitisation of real estate assets (i.e., the purchase of properties funded through the issuance of notes to investors (the Notes).

-The real estate properties and any proceeds arising from the properties are a separate pool of assets, distinct from the assets of the RE SPV (or the properties of other securitisation transactions).110
+The real estate properties and any proceeds arising from the properties are a separate pool of assets, distinct from the assets of the RE SPV (or the properties of other securitisation transactions).94

-The profits from the activity of the RE SPV (e.g., rental activity or sale of properties) are to be used to pay out proceeds under the Notes.111
+The profits from the activity of the RE SPV (e.g., rental activity or sale of properties) are to be used to pay out proceeds under the Notes.95

 The RE SPV must appoint an asset manager and a service provider, both of whom must satisfy certain requirements.
-The RE SPV must also appoint a depositary bank.112
+The RE SPV must also appoint a depositary bank.96

 Ongoing tax treatment of RE SPVs for direct tax purposes

-The RE SPV is subject to the same tax treatment applicable to investment vehicles for the securitisation of receivables, on the basis of Article 7(1)(b bis) of Law No. 130, which has extended to the RE SPV, as far as they are compatible, the provisions of Law No. 130 set out for other securitisation vehicles.
+The RE SPV is subject to the same tax treatment as is applicable to investment vehicles for the securitisation of receivables, on the basis of Law No. 130.

-Indeed, on the basis of the recent clarifications issued by the Revenue Agency,113 the RE SPV is exempt from IRES and IRAP, given that the profits deriving from the real estate activity are a separate pool of assets, which are to be used to pay the proceeds under the Notes and therefore would not constitute an income attributable to the RE SPV (see Section VII.i).
+As confirmed by the Revenue Agency,97 the RE SPV is exempt from IRES and IRAP, given that the profits deriving from the real estate activity are a separate pool of assets, which are to be used to pay the proceeds under the Notes and therefore would not constitute an income attributable to the RE SPV98 (see Section VII.i).

 Upon the conclusion of the securitisation transaction, any outstanding income – arising after all the creditors of the segregated assets and noteholders have been satisfied – would be subject to income taxes (IRES and IRAP) in the hands of the RE SPV.